Expo push notifications setup

 npx expo install expo-notifications expo-device expo-constants

-• expo-notifications library is used to request a user's permission and to fetch the ExpoPushToken.
-It is not supported on an Android Emulator or an iOS Simulator.
+• expo-notifications library is used to request a user's permission and to obtain the ExpoPushToken for sending push notifications.

 • expo-device is used to check whether the app is running on a physical device.